 (A) Whenever the bureau of workers' compensation detects an inaccuracy in the recording or processing of data, records, payroll, claims, or other pertinent items affecting the risk's status, merit-rated modification or premium, such discrepancy shall be corrected.
 This correction shall be accomplished regardless of whether this entails increasing or decreasing the risk's merit-rated modification or premium rate.
 The risk or its representative will be advised of any correction and the effect thereof made under the authority of this rule.

-(B) Any correction made pursuant to the provisions of paragraph (A) of this rule shall be applied to the current rating year, the immediately preceding rating year, and to all subsequent rating years as of the date on which the error was discovered by the bureau or reported to the bureau, whichever date is earlier, except in matters involving handicap reimbursement and service-connected disabilities and cases covered by rules 4123-17-02, 4123-17-17, and 4123-19-03 of the Administrative Code.
+(B) Any correction made pursuant to the provisions of paragraph (A) of this rule shall be applied to the current rating year, the rating year immediately proceding the current rating year, and to all rating years subsequent to the current rating years as of the date on which the error was discovered by the bureau or reported to the bureau, whichever date is earlier, except in matters involving handicap reimbursement and service-connected disabilities and cases covered by rules 4123-17-02, 4123-17-17, and 4123-19-03 of the Administrative Code.
 In cases where two or more employers may be affected by such correction, the same period of adjustment will be applied to all affected employers.

 (C) Notwithstanding paragraphs (A) and (B) of this rule or paragraphs (C) and (D) of rule 4123-17-17 of the Administrative Code, the bureau may adjust the employer's account or experience for a period in excess of twenty-four months immediately prior to the beginning of the current payroll reporting period for the following circumstances: